 Do you want to turn a ho-hum Thanksgiving garnish into a show stopping side that you eat all year round?
-Follow me, friends.
-Dreamy spiced cranberry sauce with pears and pecans is right around the corner.
+This spiced cranberry sauce with pears and pecans gives you step by step direction for How To Make Cranberry Sauce From Dried Cranberries.

-The chewy dried cranberries rehydrate in orange and cranberry juice and mix with the pectins in the pears and spices to create a dreamy, citrusy, warmly-spiced chutney.
-The crunch of the pecans complement the slightly chewy texture of the cranberries and the stewed sweetness of the pears.
+Chewy dried cranberries rehydrate in orange and cranberry juice and mix with the pectins in the pears and spices to create a citrusy, warmly-spiced chutney.
+The crunch of the pecans pair beautifully with the slightly chewy texture of the cranberries and the stewed sweetness of the pears.

 Happy holidays, cranberry fans!
 Our moment has arrived.

-Full instructions and ingredient measurements for this simple recipe included in the printable recipe card below.
+Full ingredient list measurements included in the printable recipe card below.

 Next, add the diced pear.
 Continue to simmer the cranberry sauce until the pear is tender and cranberries are soft, but retain a little chewiness - about 6-8 more minutes.